automl/SMAC3/doc/quickstart.rst

 Quick Start
 -----------
 If you have not installed *SMAC* yet take a look at the `installation instructions <installation.html>`_ and make sure that all the requirements are fulfilled.
-Examples to illustrate the usage of *SMAC* - either by reading in a scenario-file, or by directly using *SMAC* in Python - are provided in the examples-folder.
+Examples to illustrate the usage of *SMAC* - either by reading in a scenario file, or by directly using *SMAC* in Python - are provided in the examples-folder.

 To get started, we will walk you through a few examples.

 * First, we explain the basic usage of *SMAC*, using a `scenario`_ file to optimize the `branin`__-function as a toy example.
-* Secondly, we explain the usage of *SMAC* within Python how to define hyperparameters in the code by optimizing a `Support Vector Machine`__.
+* Second, we explain the usage of *SMAC* within Python by optimizing a `Support Vector Machine`__.
-* Thirdly, we show a real-world example, using an algorithm-wrapper to optimize the `SPEAR SAT-solver`__.
+* Third, we show a real-world example, using an algorithm-wrapper to optimize the `SPEAR SAT-solver`__.

 __ branin-example_
 __ svm-example_